Eschatologue/CM_wiki/docs/class/paladin/conquest.md

 ***Brutal Attacks.*** Your melee weapon attacks score a critical hit on a roll of 19 or 20 on the d20.

-Once you use this feature, you can’t use it again until you finish a long rest, or you expend a level 5 spell slot to use it again.
+Once you use this feature, you can’t use it again until you finish a **:rest-long: Long Rest**, or you expend a level 5 spell slot to use it again.

 --8<-- "includes/snippets/spells2/lv0-5.md"